Frog-Lords/buckshot-terminal/README.md

 # buckshot-terminal

-This is being developed by two nerds who do not know what they are doing
+This is an Honors project submitted for the Honors Program.